mastodon/documentation/content/en/api/guidelines.md

 ```

 The spans with the `invisible` class can be hidden.
 The middle span is intended to remain visible.
 It may have no class if the URL is not very long, otherwise it will have an `ellipsis` class.
 No ellipsis (`…`) character is inserted in the markup, instead, you are expected to insert it yourself if you need it in your app.

+## Filters

+Clients must do their own text filtering based on filters returned from the API.
+The server will apply `irreversible` filters for home and notifications context, but anything else is still up to the client to filter!

+Expired filters are not deleted by the server.
+They should no longer be applied but they are still stored by the server.
+It is up to clients to delete those filters eventually.